Evaluating Generative Patent Language Models: Conclusion Looking Forward

 The research reported in this manuscript has been funded by the Ministry of Science and Technology (MOST) in Taiwan (Project ID: 111-2222-E-A49-005).
-In addition, the author would like to thank TensorFlow Research Cloud (TRC) greatly for providing significant computational resources.
-Without the resources, it would not be easy to build various patent language models efficiently in this manuscript and cover a range of tasks (pre-training, fine-tuning, inferencing, calculating the Autocomplete Effective ratio in this research, etc.).
+In addition, the author would like to thank TensorFlow Research Cloud (TRC) greatly for providing powerful computing resources.